kelu124/echomods/include/AddMyLogs.md

 * Sold some boards
 * @todo Need to have a look at this RPI GPIO DMA  - https://github.com/hzeller/rpi-gpio-dma-demo
 * @todo Include some cletus remarks (sourcing) on gitbook
-* @todo convert all previous images to dicom
+* @cancelled convert all previous images to dicom
 * @done answer some questions online for RPI + ultrasound
 * @done add the at todos to the shopping list (see [here](https://kelu124.gitbooks.io/echomods/content/Chapter7/shoppingList.html) ) by means of a grep -> temp file
 * @done Test YAML data on Markdown files (see contributors)